AfterShip/aftership-sdk-nodejs/README.md

 - [Issue Tracker](https://github.com/AfterShip/aftership-sdk-nodejs/issues) for questions, feature requests, bug reports and general discussion related to this package.
 Try searching before you create a new issue.
 - [Slack AfterShip-SDKs](https://aftership-sdk-slackin.herokuapp.com/): a Slack community, you can find the maintainers and users of this package in #aftership-sdks.

+## Contributing
+For details on contributing to this repository, see the [contributing guide](https://github.com/AfterShip/aftership-sdk-nodejs/blob/master/CONTRIBUTING.md).

 ## License
 Copyright (c) 2016-2020 AfterShip